The rotator cuff tendonitis is a common source of pain in the shoulder. Pain can be the result of:

 - Difficulty doing activities that place the arm behind the back, such as buttoning or zippering

 If the pain comes on suddenly, the shoulder may be severely tender.
-All movement may be limited and painful.
+All movements may be limited and painful.